Jeep DJ: DJ-5A through DJ-5M

+DJ-5A

+The DJ-5A was introduced in 1967, beginning the lettering system, indicating changes within the series.
+As initially produced by Kaiser Co., the DJ-5A used a standard CJ front end.
+It was equipped with a four-cylinder Chevrolet 153 engine, shared with the contemporary Nova, and two-speed Powerglide automatic transmission, with a T-handle shifter located on the floor next to the driver's seat.
+The main body was a single unit, resembling the earlier Jeep equipped with the metal Extreme Cold Weather Enclosure hard top.

 There were no cutouts in the body for the rear wheels, which made tire changes more difficult, as even when the frame was jacked well off the ground, the axle did not fall enough for the tire to clear the body.
 The DJ-5A used standard 15-inch passenger car tires, with no provision for carrying a spare.
 While the front bumper was of the standard CJ design (though thinner and lighter than the original), the rear bumper was a unique design, a single stamped part that ran the full width of the vehicle.
 At each end was a rubber stopper for the sliding doors.
 The 10-gallon fuel tank was under the rear body, just ahead of the bumper.

+DJ-5B

-In 1971, a unique five-slot grille without turn signals that was used only on postal Jeeps was introduced.
-The 1971 model actually has the grille extend past the front of the hood edge.
-This allowed more room for the AMC Straight-6 engine and radiator.
+After American Motors purchased Kaiser-Jeep in 1970, the AMC Straight-6 engine replaced the Chevy 153.
+In 1971, a unique five-slot grille without turn signals that were used only on postal Jeeps was introduced.
+The 1971 model has the grille extend past the front of the hood edge.
+This allowed more room for the larger engine and radiator.
 Like the DJ-5A, while resembling the CJ series, these were built as a completely enclosed, rear-wheel drive vehicle, with sliding side doors (which could be opened while driving), and a swinging rear door.
-Most models only had the driver's seat and a mail tray where the second seat would normally be located.
+Most models only had the driver's seat and a mail tray where the second seat would typically be.
 One improvement over earlier Jeeps was mounting the rear springs outside of the frame rails, thus providing greater stability for the vehicle with its top-heavy enclosed cargo area, especially at highway speeds.
 Most models were also equipped with a limited slip differential and a heavy-duty steering gearbox.
 Other improvements include a vent in the roof and cut-outs around the rear tires.